relay CLI reference

 Secrets and plugin admin

-Manage app secrets and buildpack plugins directly from the CLI.
+Manage app secrets and buildpack plugins directly from the CLI, including catalog search and verified HTTPS installs with optional SHA256 pinning.

 Streaming on by default